Jim-Shaddix/Lab-Work/Kates-Lab/README.md

+## New Prompt: ##
+1. Extract peaks
+2. And fit a complex function to the in phase and out of phase response The idea is to be able to plot central peak frequency (or peak width) vs temperature.

 ## Problem Statement: ##
 In this lab, we are trying to find all of the peaks, in some signal data.
 This problem is made more difficult by the fact that the data is very noisy.